BladeScraper-Designs/VoronMods/V0.1/V0.1_PicOLED_Expander/README.md

 <br>
 Originally, the reason I started on the design was because I was running into I2C timeout errors on my SSD1306 display when running it directly off of the SKR mainboard in my V0.1, due to the extremely long wire runs which I2C was not designed for.
 <br>
-While it may have been solvable,, the addition of a $4 RPi Pico board solves this problem entirely and also provides a bunch of IO for addional features.
+While it may have been solvable, the addition of a $4 RPi Pico board solves this problem entirely and also provides a bunch of IO for addional features.
 This project has evolved over time, starting initially as only a display addon, then an encoder was added, and the latest version also adds a 6pin Micro-Fit 3.0 header to allow connection of an ADXL345 accelerometer for input shaper.
 <br>
 It does all of this within the form factor of the original skirt.